-Gathering national and international intelligence and disseminating this intelligence as necessary

-- Participating in the National Inter-Agency Drugs Joint Task Force, comprising the Revenue Commissioners Customs Division, AGS, and the Naval Service.
-Information is also exchanged between Customs Drugs Law Enforcement and the GNDOCB. - Analysing national and international drug smuggling trends - Researching, planning, and organising both national and international operations targeting drug smuggling and related issues - Liaising with other national and international enforcement agencies and government bodies, as well as organising and participating in operations at both national and international level, including joint interagency operations - Participating in the International Liaison Network; five officers from the Investigations and Prosecutions Division are currently assigned abroad and are directly involved in the international exchange of information and intelligence.
-These officers are assigned to Permanent Representation in Brussels (2), the Irish Embassy (1), Europol (1), and MAOC-N in Lisbon (1). - Managing the Revenue Commissioners Customs Division Memorandum of Understanding (MOU) initiative, which is a programme of co-operation between the Revenue Commissioners Customs Division and the business community on the prevention of smuggling, in particular drug smuggling.
-The Revenue Commissioners Customs Division has established working links with thousands of diverse companies, ranging from airlines, air express couriers, and shipping companies, to airport and harbour authorities, freight forwarders, exporters, road hauliers, chemical companies, and yachtsmen.
-The MOU initiative delivers training to company staff by Customs liaison officers to heighten drug smuggling awareness, and practical advice is offered to help prevent vehicles from being used to smuggle drugs and other contraband goods.
-In addition, company staff are provided with ready channels of communication with the Revenue Commissioners Customs Division. - Managing the Customs Drugs Watch Programme: The Revenue Commissioners Customs Division is responsible for monitoring 3000 km of coastline, and therefore individuals living in coastal communities, maritime personnel, and yachting networks are asked to contact Customs Drug Watch if they see any of the following activities: - o yachts and other craft sighted in remote areas - o crew making landings in remote areas - o unusual objects at sea, underwater or ashore such as buoys or signalling devices - o merchant shipping at anchor close to land or islands - ships away from their normal shipping lanes - o ships signalling ashore or being met by small craft - o vessels operating at night without lights (Revenue Commissioners 2022a) - Managing the Drug Precursor Programme, which is a mechanism for co-operation between the Revenue Commissioners Customs Division and the chemical industry and was set up to detect the diversion of chemicals for illicit purposes.
-The Programme is designed to increase the awareness of Customs officers and members of the chemical trade to the possibility of legitimate chemicals being diverted to the manufacture of illegal drugs.
+- Gathering national and international intelligence and disseminating this intelligence, as necessary. - Participating in the National Inter-Agency Drugs Joint Task Force, comprising the Revenue Customs Division, AGS, and the Naval Service.
+Information is also exchanged between Customs Drugs Law Enforcement and the GNDOCB. - Analysing national and international drug smuggling trends. - Researching, planning, and organising both national and international operations targeting drug smuggling and related issues. - Liaising with other national and international enforcement agencies and government bodies, as well as organising and participating in operations at both national and international level, including joint interagency operations. - Participating in the International Liaison Network; five officers from the Investigations and Prosecutions Division are currently assigned abroad and are directly involved in the international exchange of information and intelligence.
+These officers are assigned to Permanent Representation in Brussels (2), the Irish Embassy (1), Europol (1), and MAOC-N in Lisbon (1). - Managing the Revenue Customs Division Memorandum of Understanding (MOU) initiative, which is a programme of cooperation between Revenue and the business community on the prevention of smuggling, in particular drug smuggling.
+Revenue has established working links with thousands of companies, ranging from airlines, air express couriers, and shipping companies, to airport and harbour authorities, freight forwarders, exporters, road hauliers and chemical companies.
+The MOU initiative delivers training to company staff by Revenue liaison officers to heighten drug smuggling awareness, and practical advice is offered to help prevent vehicles from being used to smuggle drugs and other contraband goods.
+In addition, company staff are provided with ready channels of communication with Revenue.

+- Managing the Customs Drugs Watch Programme: The Revenue Customs Division is responsible for monitoring 3000 km of coastline, and therefore individuals living in coastal communities, maritime personnel, and yachting networks are asked to contact Customs Drug Watch if they see any of the following activities: - o yachts and other crafts sighted in remote areas - o crew making landings in remote areas - unusual objects at sea, underwater or ashore such as buoys or signalling devices - o merchant shipping at anchor close to land or islands - o ships away from their normal shipping lanes - o ships signalling ashore or being met by small craft - vessels operating at night without lights (Revenue 2022) - Managing the Drug Precursor Programme, which is a mechanism for cooperation between the Revenue and the chemical industry and was set up to detect the diversion of chemicals for illicit purposes.
+The Programme is designed to increase the awareness legitimate chemicals being diverted to the manufacture of illegal drugs.
 As part of this programme, the Customs Service now has dedicated Precursor Liaison officers located in key areas around Ireland.
-These officers have been trained in the identification and handling of chemicals and are tasked with liaising with members of the chemical trade for the purpose of identifying suspicious activity.

-• Managing the Revenue Commissioners Customs Division detector dog teams, which are operational and located nationwide.
+These officers have been trained in the identification and handling of chemicals and are tasked with liaising with members of the chemical trade for the purpose of identifying suspicious activity. - Managing the Revenue Customs Division detector dog teams, which are operational and located nationwide (Revenue 2022).

-2022: National-level overview
+2023: National-Level overview

-In 2022, the Revenue Commissioners worked closely with other agencies internationally and in Ireland, including AGS, the CAB, the Defence Forces, the Naval Service, and the HPRA, sharing operational/intelligence support in order to act against the illegal drugs trade.
+In 2023, the Revenue worked closely with other agencies internationally and in Ireland, including AGS, the CAB, the Defence Forces, the Naval Service, and the HPRA, sharing operational/intelligence support to act against the illegal drugs trade.

-The Revenue Customs Drug Law Enforcement Unit participated in 26 joint national operations and investigations with AGS - in particular with the GNDOCB.
-Overall, 51 individuals were arrested in 69 joint controlled deliveries in 2022 (Revenue Commissioners 2023).
-The Revenue Commissioners were involved in a range of other activities nationally.
-The Revenue Commissioners:
+The Revenue Customs Drug Law Enforcement Unit participated in 42 joint national operations and investigations with AGS - in particular with the GNDOCB.
+Overall, 46 individuals were arrested in 82 joint controlled deliveries in 2023 (Revenue 2024).
+The Revenue were involved in a range of other activities nationally.
+The Revenue: